Superluminal Wave Activation at Relativistic Magnetized Shocks: Discussion and Conclusions

 \subsection{Astrophysical Implications: Fast Radio Bursts}

-The luminosity of superluminal O-modes generated by `shock-activation' depends on the available energy in upstream fluctuations above the critical scale given by Equation~(\ref{eq:downstreamcritical}). \citet{Thompson2022} discusses the applicability of this model in magnetar magnetospheres.
+The luminosity of superluminal O-modes generated by `shock-activation' depends on the available energy in upstream fluctuations above the critical scale given by Equation~(\ref{eq:downstreamcritical}).
+The fraction of turbulent energy available at $k d_0 \sim 1$ may be very small for realistic spectra and scale separations and is the main source of uncertainty when applying our results to FRB sources. \citet{Thompson2022} discusses the applicability of the shock-activation model in magnetar magnetospheres.
 Seed fluctuations generated by activity at the stellar surface likely have spatial scales of the order of a fraction of the neutron star radius $R_\ast$, $\lambda_{\rm seed}\approx 0.1R_\ast\approx 10^5$cm.
-The plasma skin-depth $d_{0\ast}$ in the immediate magnetar vicinity can be estimated for electron densities $n_e=\mathcal{M}n_{\rm GJ}$, where $n_{\rm GJ}=\Omega B_\ast/(2\pi e c)$ is the Goldreich-Julian (GJ) density for a magnetosphere rotating with angular frequency $\Omega$ and surface magnetic field $B_\ast$.
+The plasma skin depth $d_{0\ast}$ in the immediate magnetar vicinity can be estimated for electron densities $n_e=\mathcal{M}n_{\rm GJ}$, where $n_{\rm GJ}=\Omega B_\ast/(2\pi e c)$ is the Goldreich-Julian (GJ) density for a magnetosphere rotating with angular frequency $\Omega$ and surface magnetic field $B_\ast$.
 Magnetospheric activity like twists and crustal failures determine the multiplicity $\mathcal{M}$.
 We find typical values of

 Thus, we expect initial seed perturbations with $d_{0\ast} k_\ast=2\pi d_{0\ast}/\lambda_{\ast}\lesssim 10^{-7}$.
 This is likely an upper limit as we expect charge densities above $\mathcal{M}n_{\rm GJ}$ during magnetospheric activities.
 Modeling the product $k\,d_{0}$ through the magnetosphere and wind zone is not straightforward.
-The skin-depth $d_{0}$ depends on plasma properties like pair-loading, bulk flow velocity, and temperature, varying substantially between different stages of magnetar activity and magnetospheric models.
-For example, if expanding in a quasi-thermal pair-fireball, the rest-frame skin-depth scales with radius, roughly $d_0\propto r/R_\ast$ \citep[cf.][]{Thompson2022}.
+The skin depth $d_{0}$ depends on plasma properties like pair loading, bulk flow velocity, and temperature, varying substantially between different stages of magnetar activity and magnetospheric models.
+For example, if expanding in a quasi-thermal pair fireball, the rest-frame skin depth scales with radius, roughly $d_0\propto r/R_\ast$ \citep[cf.][]{Thompson2022}.
 Thus, to exceed the cutoff in Equation~(\ref{eq:downstreamcritical}), the seed waves must cascade over several decades in $k$, reaching $k\,d_{0}\!\approx\!1$.
 For a cascading spectrum (Appendix~\ref{app:spectra}), the energy available at relevant FRB-inducing scales may be limited.
 For an energy scaling as $e(k)\propto k^{-s}$ for $k>k_\ast$, the fraction of available energy above the scale $k_{\rm seed}$ is